PhoenixTales/phoenix-docs/lore/gods.md

 Innos brought light, Beliar brought the night.
 Both brought life that couldn't exist without them both.
 Beliar brought deadt, the negation of life.
 And Adanos, inbetween, brought healing.

 > *Adanos saw, that the humans were dying and that it was the will of Beliar.
-And he said: I will not stand against the will of Beliar, but I will give humankind the power of healing."
-[G]
+And he said: I will not stand against the will of Beliar, but I will give humankind the power of healing.* [G]

 **Adanos**: Sanskrit *Ada* has several different pronounciations, all coming with a different meaning: